An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Cohort state-transition models (cSTMs)

-A cSTM consists of a set of \(n_s\) mutually exclusive and collectively exhaustive health states.
+A cSTM consists of a set of \(n_S\) mutually exclusive and collectively exhaustive health states.
 The cohort is assumed to be homogeneous within each health state.
-That is, all persons residing in a particular health state have the same characteristics and are indistinguishable from one another.
-The cohort transitions between health states with defined probabilities, called ``transition probabilities''.
-A transition probability represents the chance that individuals in the cohort residing in a state in a given cycle, transition to another state or remain in the same state for the next cycle.
-Transition probabilities only depend on the current health state in a given cycle and do not depend on the history prior to that cycle, which is often referred to as the ``Markovian assumption''.\textsuperscript{ \hyperlink{ref-Kuntz2001}{11}-- \hyperlink{ref-Beck1983}{13}} This means that in a cSTM, transition probabilities do not depend on the history of past transitions or time spent in a given state (i.e., state residence).
+Individuals in the cohort residing in a particular health state are assumed to have the same characteristics and are indistinguishable from one another.
+The cohort could transition between health states with defined probabilities, which are called ``transition probabilities''.
+A transition probability represents the chance that individuals in the cohort residing in a state in a given cycle transition to another state or remain in the same state.
+In a cSTM, a one-cycle transition probability reflects a conditional probability of transitioning during the cycle, given that the person is alive at the beginning of the cycle.\textsuperscript{ \hyperlink{ref-Miller1994}{12}}

-cSTMs are classified as either time-independent (time-homogeneous) or time-dependent (time-inhomogeneous).
-Time-independent cSTMs have constant transition probabilities (i.e., the probability of any state transition is independent of time), while time-dependent cSTMs have transition probabilities that vary over time.
-Time-independent models are simpler to implement than time-dependent but most problems in healthcare are best modeled with time-dependent cSTMs.
-For example time-dependent cSTMs can capture the increasing age-specific background mortality as the cohort ages (age dependency) and dependency on the amount of time spent in a given state (state residence).
-We cover both types in this tutorial.
+In a cSTM, the transition probabilities only depend on the current health state in a given cycle, meaning that the transition probabilities do not depend on the history of past transitions or time spent in a given state.
+This property is often referred to as the ``Markovian assumption.''\textsuperscript{ \hyperlink{ref-Kuntz2001}{13}-- \hyperlink{ref-Beck1983}{15}} This tutorial focuses on time-independent cSTM, meaning that model parameters, such as transition probabilities or reward (e.g., costs or utilities associated with being in a particular health state), do not vary with time.
+We discuss time-dependence in cSTMs in an accompanying advanced tutorial.\textsuperscript{ \hyperlink{ref-Alarid-Escudero2021b}{16}}